 Preternatural Calm.
 You have advantage to all Stamina checks to concentrate on spells and other tasks.

 Spatial Rift.
 You can create a spatial rift as a bonus action at any point you can both see and normally reach (by walking, climbing, or swimming) to within 30 feet (or your normal walk speed, whichever is higher).
-After the rift is set, you can teleport to as a bonus action it as if using the blink step spell.
+After the rift is set, you can teleport to it as a bonus action, it as if using the blink step spell.
 This is useable once per long rest, and acts as the spell for all other purposes.
 The rift remains up to 1 minute, and can be used so long as you are within 100 feet of it (so long as you placed it within the normal range beforehand).

 Void Magic.
 You know the chill touch cantrip and can cast it normally (caster level equal to your character level).
 When you reach 3rd level, you can also cast detect magic as a 1st level spell.
 When you reach 5th level, you can also cast the shadow word pain spell as a 2nd level spell.
-Charisma or Intelligence (your choice) is your spellcasting ability for these spells, and you use your mana pool for these abilities (even if you are not normally a spellcaster).
-While you use such abilities (and after using them for one hour), your eyes glow a pale white.
+Charisma or Intelligence (your choice) is your spellcasting ability for these spells, and you use your mana pool for these abilities (your mana pool is considered active, even if you are not normally a spellcaster).
+While you use such abilities, your eyes glow a pale white, and for one hour thereafter.

-If you can already cast such spells (and have a sufficiently high caster level), they are always prepared for free.
+If you can already cast such spells (and have a sufficiently high caster level to access them), they are always prepared for free.

 Male and Female Names.
 Void elves follow the naming traditions of the high elven culture from which they were selected from